dsyer/kubernetes-generic-ingress/README.md

 # Generic Ingress

+[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) is a standard feature of Kubernetes.
+But it's a total mess.
+The standardized bits work fine, but connecting your ingress server to the internet (i.e. making it addressable using a hostname not an IP address) is painful in the extreme.
+Even exposing a raw IP address can be a slow and frustrating experience, and it won't even work for many applications (like ones that look at the `Host` header in incoming HTTP requests).

-The idea is to get a similar experience with Kubernetes ingress as you get with [PWS](https://run.pivotal.io/) - you don't have to futz with DNS or certificates and every app you deploy is addressable immediately on the internet.
-In PWS the apps get a route in `*.cfapps.io`.
-Pivotal owns the `cfapps.io` domain and they have created wildcard DNS records and SSL certificates.
-Pivotal only had to do that once.
+In [PWS](https://run.pivotal.io/) every app gets a route in `*.cfapps.io` by default, and you can set up a custom domain at any time.
+A new app shows up on `cfapps.io` immediately, as soon as the process is running.
+[Heroku](https://heroku.com) works the same way.
+The idea here is to get a similar experience with Kubernetes ingress - you don't have to futz with DNS or certificates and every app you deploy is addressable immediately on the internet.

-To get a similar experience with Kubernetes running *anywhere* doesn't sound like such a crazy idea.
 This project is what I did to prove that it works.
 In PWS every app gets its own subdomain.
 The idea here is that every Kubernetes cluster gets its own subdomain (e.g. `mycluster.cfapps.io`), and apps are registered as sub-subdomains below that (e.g. `demo.mycluster.cfapps.io`).
 The cluster can be running anywhere (including locally).
+Pivotal owns the `cfapps.io` domain and they have created wildcard DNS records and SSL certificates.
+Pivotal only had to do that once, so we should be able to do the same for apps on Kubernetes.

 ## User Experience